Torticollis is a condition in which the neck muscles cause the head to turn or rotate to the side.

 Surgery to correct the neck muscle may be done in the preschool years, if other treatment methods fail.

-Torticollis that is caused by damage to the nervous system, spine, or muscles is treated by identifying the cause of the disorder.
+Torticollis that is caused by damage to the nervous system, spine, or muscles is treated by finding the cause of the disorder and treating it.
+Depending on the cause, treatment may include:

 The condition may be easier to treat in infants and children.
 If torticollis becomes chronic, numbness and tingling may develop due to pressure on the nerve roots in the neck.